 Roller-coaster lovers know that Six Flags Magic Mountain in Valencia is one of the world's best amusement parks, boasting more hair-raising rides than any other on the planet.
-Fearless adventurers will find record-breaking rides like the Lex Luthor: Drop of Doom, the X2, Viper, Tatsu, Goliath and the Riddler's Revenge, the fastest stand-up coaster in the world.
-Plus, there are family and kids' rides, too; nighttime shows featuring laser lights and live music; and the Looney Tunes characters can be found throughout the park.
+Fearless adventurers will find record-breaking rides like the Lex Luthor: Drop of Doom, the X2, Viper, Goliath and the Riddler's Revenge, the fastest stand-up coaster in the world.
+Plus, there are family and kids' rides, too, as well as nighttime shows featuring laser lights and live music; and the Looney Tunes characters can be found throughout the park.
 But anyone with motion sickness might prefer hitting Hurricane Harbor, the 22-acre water park that is right next door.
 It's much easier on the stomach.

 Dinosaurs, insects, African mammals, cool rocks and more - what kid wouldn't be entranced?
 The Natural History Museum of Los Angeles has some great exhibits.
 In Dinosaur Hall, you can visit one of the ten most completed Tyrannosaurus Rex skeletons in the world.
 Another exhibit popular with families is the Insect Zoo, which serves to educate visitors about the many different types of insect species in the world - with many live ones on display, some which kids can even touch.
-You can also learn about gems and minerals, endangered species and California history while visiting the Natural History Museum of Los Angeles.
+The whole family can also learn about gems and minerals, endangered species and California's history while visiting the Natural History Museum of Los Angeles.

 If you believe, like Colonel Griffith J. Griffith, in the transformative power of observation, then the Griffith Observatory is the L.A. museum for you and your children.
 Located in the park that also bears that philanthropist's name, the observatory was recently renovated completely (it originally opened in 1935), but it still offers free public telescope viewing on every clear night in the city.
 Look up into the universe with the historic Zeiss telescope, the famed coelostat (solar telescope) or the portable telescopes on the lawn and a whole new perspective opens up in the sky.
 Be sure to visit the Samuel Oschin Planetarium for one of the in-depth shows, but note that there is an admission fee for those.
 Everything else, including parking, is free at the Griffith Observatory.

 Universal Studios is the real thing, a working movie studio that also happens to have a theme park attached to it.
 Which means visitors get the chance to go right onto the lot to see where some of their favorite movies and television shows are made â" think the "Psycho" house, the "Desperate Housewives" neighborhood, the "Back to the Future" town square and much more.
 Take the Studio Tour for unique insights into how Hollywood really works.
-Stay for the rest of the rides there too, including the Fast and Furious â" Supercharged, Transformers The Ride 3D, WaterWorld, Despicable Me Minion Mayhem, and be sure to allow lots of time to see everything The Wizarding World of Harry Potter has to offer, too.
-Summer 2019 brings Jurassic World: The Ride into the mix, for dinosaur lovers of all ages.
+Stay for the rest of the rides there too, including the Fast and Furious â" Supercharged, Transformers The Ride 3D, WaterWorld and Despicable Me Minion Mayhem.
+Be sure to allow lots of time to see everything The Wizarding World of Harry Potter has to offer and to try the newest offering, Jurassic World: The Ride, designed for dinosaur lovers of all ages.